2019’s Greenest States

 Eco-friendliness and personal finance are related.
 Our environmental and financial needs are the same in many areas: providing ourselves with sustainable, clean drinking water and food, for example.
 We also spend money through our own consumption and taxes in support of environmental security.

 In the past year, the U.S. has seen an especially devastating amount of natural disasters.
-According to National Geographic, 17 storms caused an estimated $200 billion in property damage.
-Hurricane Maria, for example, left Puerto Rico without power for months and severely hurt the territory’s economy.
+And the U.S. was home to three of the world’s costliest disasters in 2018.
+Two of those were Hurricane Michael and Hurricane Florence, which racked up $16 billion and $14 billion in damage, respectively.
 Experts attribute the high number of hurricanes to unusually warm Atlantic waters, so it’s possible that living more sustainably and using greener energy sources could prevent us from having quite as bad hurricane seasons in the future.

 Most Environmentally Friendly States

 ‘Eco-Friendly Behaviors’ Rank

 For more insight into eco-friendliness at the household, government and global levels, we asked the following questions to a panel of environmental and economic experts.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - What policies can state and local authorities pursue to make their communities more environmentally friendly?

 - Is there an inherent tradeoff between protecting the environment and promoting economic growth?

 - Taking into account the changes made by the Trump administration on environmental policies, do you believe states and cities will be more or less inclined to be green?